PostHog/posthog.com/contents/handbook/people/hiring-process/index.md

 **What's the process?**

-*   If there is an ongoing conversation, please ping Eltje into the email thread with the referred candidate, she will take it over from there.
+*   If there is an ongoing conversation, please cc careers@ into the email thread with the referred candidate and we will take it over from there.
 *   Otherwise, please upload the profile to the [Workable referral page](https://referrals.workable.com/posthog/jobs/).
-*   If they have applied themselves already, let Eltje know within 48 hours of them applying.
+*   If they have applied themselves already, let careers@ know within 48 hours of them applying.

 **Referral payouts**

-The bonus date is 3 months from the new team member's start date and will be processed as part of payroll (you might be liable for income tax on the bonus).
+The bonus date is 3 months from the new team member's start date and will be processed as part of payroll - bear in mind that you might be liable for income tax on the bonus.

 **External referrals**